Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/multi_node_commands.md

 In this example there are two hosts (host A and host B), and two nodes (node_0 and node_1).
 Node_0 is running on host A, and node_1 is running on host B.

 1. Host A  experiences a failure.
-1. The host A node manager re-starts the node_0 locally.
+1. The host A node manager re- starts the node_0 locally.
 1. Node_0 and node_1 run on host B.
-1. Host A and its node manager are manually re-started.
+1. Host A and its node manager are manually re- started.
 1. From one of the hosts, host A or host B, execute the command:` cft restart –n 0`
     See [Restart a node](#Restart) for details.
 1. The host A node manager restarts the node_0 locally.